writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 YouTube permissions
 -------------------

-We welcome audio and video streams or uploads to the Write the Docs Podcast & Meetups YouTube channel.
+As a Meetup organizer you are welcome to live-stream your events or upload recordings to the Write the Docs Podcast & Meetups YouTube channel.

-Here's how WTD Meetup organizers can request access to our YouTube Studio channel:
+You can request access to our YouTube Studio channel:

-* Request access when you fill out the *Meetup organizer contact information* form (check slack).
+* Request access when you fill out the *Meetup organizer contact information* form (available on Slack).
-* Request acces on WTD slack in the #meetup-organisers or #meetup-organizers-quorum tag.
-  Tag @rose w, the Meetup lead.
-Other WTD Meetup team members or staff may be able to assist.
-* Email meetups@writethedocs.org to request access
+* Reach out to the Meetup team lead, Rose Williams on slack or by email.

-After you have access channel, you can upload a recorded meetup or livestream.
+After you have channel access, you can upload a recorded meetup or livestream future events.

 Record a Meetup presentation
 ----------------------------